Planctomycetota: Internal cell composition

 Planctomycetota were once thought to display distinct compartmentalization within the cytosol.
 Three-dimensional electron tomography reconstruction of G. obscuriglobus displayed varying interpretations of this suggested compartmentalization.
 The cytosol was suggested to be separated into compartments, both the paryphoplasm and pirellulosome, by an intracytoplasmic membrane.
 This interpretation has since been demonstrated to be incorrect.
 In fact, the intracytoplasmic membrane is well known to be the cytoplasmic membrane which displays unique invaginations, giving the appearance of compartmentalization within the cytosol.
 Planctomycetota therefore display the two compartments typical of Gram-negative bacteria, the cytoplasm and periplasm.

 The excess membrane observed in G. obscuriglobus triples the surface area of the cell relative to its volume, which is suggested to be associated with sterol synthesis.

 Pigments

 Many Planctomycetota species display pink or orange coloring, suggested to result from the production of carotenoid pigments.
 Carotenoids are produced by plants and fungi, and by some heterotrophic bacteria to protect against oxidative stress.
 Three different carotenoid pigments have been identified in two different strains of the Planctomycetota.

 In marine environments, Planctomycetota are often suspended in the water column or present as biofilms on the surface of macroalgae, and are often exposed to harmful ultraviolet radiation.
 More highly pigmented species of the Planctomycetota are more resistant to ultraviolet radiation, although this is not yet well understood.
+It has since been shown that Planctomycetota synthesize C30 carotenoids from squalene and that this squalene route to C30 carotenoids is the most widespread in prokaryotes.